 workforce – setting the case for a diverse teaching workforce

 Appendix 10 The Scope of the National Strategies:

 Appendix 11 Nationality, Immigration and Race Relations Acts of

 Parliament since 1945:

-Christopher G Vieler-Porter, PhD, started out teaching Drama, English and Media Studies in Secondary schools before moving into Local Authority Advisory work.
-He eventually lead school improvement in a Local Authority before establishing his own consultancy and undertaking research.
+Christopher G. Vieler-Porter, PhD, started out teaching Drama, English and Media Studies in secondary schools before moving into Local Authority Advisory work.
+He eventually led school improvement in a Local Authority before establishing his own consultancy and undertaking research.
 He chaired the Association of LEA Advisory Officers for Multicultural Education (ALAOME) and served on a government advisory group looking at BAME underachievement.